JAlcocerT/JAlcocerT/content/docs/Entrepreneur/bip.md

 If you are by yourself, I recommend you to brainstorm with your LLMs about your ideas.

+The outcome should be a clear goals (like a [BRD](https://jalcocert.github.io/JAlcocerT/brd-vs-frd-for-data-analytics/)) and execution plan for the agents to code for you.

 {{< details title="Vibe Coding a Modern Landing Page x Shadcn x AuthJS | Setup  📌" closed="true" >}}